JetBrains/kotlin-native/COCOAPODS.md

 In the configuration block specify the C interoperability options:

     * `extraOpts` – to specify the list of options to a Pod library.
 For example, specific flags
     * `packageName` – to specify the package name.
-If you specify it, you can import the library using the package name: `import cocoapods.<packageName>`
+If you specify it, you can import the library using the package name: `import <packageName>`

 2. Specify the minimum deployment target version for the Pod library.